-The framework agreement provides that it will only become effective upon our payment of RMB10.0 million (US\$1.5 million) in deposit to Chang'an Information Industry.
-As of the date of this annual report, we have not made such deposits.
-However, we have, as of December 31, 2009, provided Beijing Century Friendship with interest-free loans of RMB14.6 million (US\$2.1 million) for working capital purposes towards establishing the Beijing Proton Medical Center.
+The framework agreement provides that it will only become effective upon our payment of RMB10.0 million in deposit to Chang'an Information Industry.
+As of the date of this report, we have not made such deposits.

+However, we have, as of December 31, 2010, provided Beijing Century Friendship with interest-free loans of RMB26.6 million (US\$4.0 million) for working capital purposes towards establishing the Beijing Proton Medical Center.
 We are currently waiting for the relevant permits and approvals to be obtained by the other shareholders to the Beijing Proton Medical Center.
 We plan to enter into additional definitive agreements as to the establishment of the Beijing Proton Medical Center after the relevant permits and approvals are obtained.
-Total development costs for the completion of Beijing Proton Medical Center are expected to be approximately RMB500.0 million (US\$73.2 million) to RMB600.0 million (US\$87.9 million).
+Total development costs for the completion of Beijing Proton Medical Center are expected to be approximately RMB500.0 million to RMB600.0 million.
 We plan to fund the development of the Beijing Proton Medical Center with proceeds raised from our initial public offering and with bank loans.